stackhpc/ansible-slurm-appliance/README.md

 ## Pre-requisites

 - Working DNS so that we can use the ansible inventory name as the address for connecting to services.
-- Bootable images based on Centos 8 Cloud images.
+- Bootable images based on Rocky 8 GenericCloud images.

 ## Installation on deployment host

-These instructions assume the deployment host is running Centos 8:
+These instructions assume the deployment host is running Centos/Rocky 8:

     sudo yum install -y git python3
     git clone https://github.com/stackhpc/ansible-slurm-appliance